-Plans A and B offer the least amount of coverage of the 10 supplement plans.
-However, they are also significantly less expensive than the others.
+It is a basic Medigap Plan and it has the least amount of benefits in comparison to other Medigap plans.
 So, if you’re looking for decent coverage at a comparatively low rate, either of these may work for you.

 Plan A covers: